nautobot/nautobot-app-bgp-models/docs/index.md

 > The initial development of this plugin was sponsored by Riot Games, Inc.

-## Data Models

-Navigate to [Data Models](docs/cisco_use_case.md) for detailed descriptions on additional data models provided in the plugin.

-## Use Cases

-To make the start with the plugin easier, we provide two example use cases for common OS platforms: Cisco and Juniper.

-### Cisco Configuration Modeling and Rendering

-Navigate to [Cisco Example Use Case](docs/cisco_use_case.md) for detailed instructions how to consume BGP Models plugin on Cisco devices.

-### Juniper Configuration Modeling and Rendering

-Navigate to [Juniper Example Use Case](docs/juniper_use_case.md) for detailed instructions how to consume BGP Models plugin on Juniper devices.

 ## Installation

 The plugin is available as a Python package in PyPI and can be installed with `pip`: